OmarAlaaEl-Din/iti-git-lab2/README.md

 ```

 ### 5. Add an image in the README.md file
-Below is an example of an image added to this README file:
+Example of an image added to this README file:
 ![Cat](image_1.jfif)